-- e) The Rajasthan Roadways (ALTGC) went on a 70 days' strike for their demands which had been agreed to earlier but had not been implemented.
-The strike was a complete, success, 18.00's and BMS's repeat of attempts to brake the strike felled completely and isolated them.
-The Government employees also went on a day's sympathetic strike in support on recodways employees.
+8 e) The Rajasthan Roadways (AITUC) went on a 70 days' strike for their demands which had been agreed The Government employees also went on a day's sympathetic strike in support on raodways employees.
 Many small sector industries also observed a day's sympathetic strike resulted in winning some of the demands.
-Though the question of pay for the strike days was referred to the Chief Minister he has given a ruling against the workers and this has caused great discontent.
-The strike was a glorious action and the Rajasthan Roadways Employees deserve warm congratuations for standing upto threads and repressions and conducting a longdrawn action. - f) Comice Binani Zinc Staff & Workers (Kerala) have been on strike for more team 200 days for the demonds. - g) Dolhasti Hydro Power Workers working with French Construction Company went on a strike.
+Though the question of pay for the strike days was referred to the question of pay for the strike days was referred to the Chief Minister he has given a ruling against the workers and this has caused great discontent.
+The strike was a glorious action and the Daine of the Chief Minister he has given a ruling against the workers glorious action and the Rajasthan Roadways Employees deserve warm congratulations for standing upto threats and repressions and conducting a longdrawn action. f) Comico Binani Zinc Staff & Workers (Kerala) have been on strike for more than 200 days for the demands. g) Dolhasti Hydro Power Workers working with French Construction Company went on a strike.
 It lasted for a three days.
-The workers succeeded in winning the demands for increasing min mum wage and permanancy etc. - h) The Cont workers called for a strike on 7 January, 1991.
-It was a joint call by AITC, CTTU, BMS, and HMS against the unlisteral settlement of bosus with the IMTC.
-The coal finite was forced to reopen negotiations and give an exera is.
-250/- in the bosus agreed to.
-The strike was thereupon withdrawn. - i) B.C.B.Employees organised Dharna and Hunger strike against retronchment and for alternate employment - j) The Palledar Union of Punjab carried on a sustained campaign including Mass Dharna at Delhi.

-The problem of engaging contract labour in the godowns of the Model Corporation of India was pursued.
+The workers succeeded in winning the demands for increasing minimum wage and permanancy etc. h) The Coal workers called for a strike on 7 January, 1991.
+It was a joint call by AITUC, CITU, BMS, and HMS against the unilateral settlement of bonus with the INPUC.
+The coal India was forced to reopen negotiations and give an extra Rs.
+250/- in the bonus agreed to.
+The strike was thereupon withdrawn. i) B.C.B.Employees organised Dharna and Hunger strike against retrenchment and for alternate employment j) The Palledar Union of Punjab carried on a sustained campaign including Mass Dharna at Delhi.
+The problem of engaging contract labour in the godowns of the Food Corporation of India was pursued.
 As a result the Government accepted the abolition of contract system in the F.C.I.Godowns.
-A number of godowns have been notified where contract system has been abolished and closer centres are being precessed for the same.
-This is an important victory for our Pallahars' movement.
+A number of godowns have been notified where contract system has been abolished and other centres are being processed for the same.
+This is an important victory for our Palleadrs' movement.
 However, Punjab was left out of this.
-Phere upon the Balledar Unions in Punjab belonging to the AffoC, INTOC, CIFU launched a strike action which lasted 60 days.
-The Government is now assured that the Punjab Godowns will also be covered at an early date for abolishing of the contract system.

-k) Anganwadi Workers: The Anganwadi workers on a joint mass to Parliament on 4th of March 1991.
+There upon the Palledar Unions in Punjab belonging to the AITUC, INFUC, CIFU launched a strike action which lasted 60 days.
+The Government is now assured that the Punjab Godowns will also be covered at an early date for abolishing of the contract system. k) Anganwadi Workers: The Anganwadi workers on a joint mass to Parliament on 4th of March 1991.
 A deputation met the Minister.
 The C.P.I.
 M.P.
-Comrade Gootha Makherjee raised the issue in Parliament and secured an assurance from the Government that despite economic constraints some reliet will be given to those workers.
-After the coming into power of the new Congress Covernment a deputation met Minister Mamta Banerjee who also reiterated the assurance.
-However, nothing concrete has been accieved so far.
+Comrade Geetha Mukherjee raised the issue in Parliament and secured an assurance from the Government that despite economic constraints some relief will be given to these workers.
+After the coming into power of the new Congress Government a deputation met Minister Mamta Banerjee who also reiterated the assurance.
+However, nothing concrete has been achieved so far.